VimWorkgroup/workproducts/solutions/language_independent/spell_checking/spell_checking.md

 ![hello world test](img/hello_world.png)

 So of course when we provide a word to the `spellbadword()` function that is not known then it must be marked as spelling mistake.
 From that point of view nothing is wrong.
-But on the other hand this can be very annyoing in source code and obviously we can tell from the screenshot above that Vim is capable of handling it in a smart way, so that only the really misspelled word is listed and not the irrelevant parts of the source code.
+But on the other hand this can be very annoying in source code and obviously we can tell from the screenshot above that Vim is capable of handling it in a smart way, so that only the really misspelled word is listed and not the irrelevant parts of the source code.
 And this leads us to the second implementation that calls `spellbadword()` without argument.
 Because this way Vim is taking care of the source code and